-(1) The Commission may restrict a license or service permit when:

-(a) In the absence of a restriction, the Commission has a basis to cancel, suspend/fine or deny the license or service permit;

-(b) In addition to all or part of a suspension or fine, a restriction may prevent the recurrence of the problem(s) that caused the violation(s);

-(c) The Commission determines that a restriction is in the public interest or convenience; or

-(d) The Commission has a basis to refuse the license and the applicant or licensee has submitted a qualifying control or operating plan as good cause to overcome the refusal basis.
-In these circumstances the Commission shall impose as restrictions those elements of the control or operating plan that the Commission determines are essential to overcoming the refusal basis.

-(2) In determining public interest or convenience reasons to restrict a license or permit, the Commission considers factors that include but are not limited to:

-(a) The character or environment of the neighborhood in which the licensed premises operate;

-(b) The need to eliminate or prevent conditions that have contributed to or that the Commission reasonably believes will contribute to liquor or criminal law violations by the licensee, patrons of the licensed premises or the public, including conditions that have or are likely to contribute to noise, music or sound vibrations from inside or outside the premises that a reasonable person would consider excessive or obtrusive; or

-(c) The need to limit the availability of alcohol to minors, visibly intoxicated persons or street drinkers.

-(3) The Commission has determined that it is not in the public interest or convenience to issue or renew:

-(a) A license that allows off-premises sales in an area frequented by street drinkers, unless the Commission restricts the sales of the alcoholic beverages associated with street drinkers;

-(b) A license to a relative or associate of a person whose license was cancelled, surrendered or not renewed because of problems at the premises that involved the person, unless the Commission restricts the relative or associate from permitting the person from being on the premises;

-(c) A license or permit to a person who has a recent history or record of alcohol or drug problems, unless the Commission requires the person to complete an alcohol/drug treatment program and follow the program's recommendations regarding alcohol/drug use or to abstain from alcohol/drug use.

-(4) When the Commission restricts a license or service permit, it notifies the licensee or permittee.
-If the licensee or permittee disagrees with the restriction, the licensee or permittee has the right to a hearing under the procedures in ORS Chapter 183; OAR chapter 137, division 3; and chapter 845, division 3.
+- (1) The Commission may restrict a license or service permit - (a) In the absence of a restriction, the Commission has a basis to cancel, suspend/fine or deny the license or service permit; - (b) In addition to all or part of a suspension or fine, a restriction may prevent the recurrence of the problem(s) that caused the violation(s); or - (c) The Commission determines that a restriction is in the public interest or convenience. - (2) In determining public interest or convenience reasons to restrict a license or permit, the Commission considers factors that include but are not limited to: - (a) The character or environment of the neighborhood in which the licensed premises operate; - (b) The need to eliminate or prevent conditions that have contributed to or that the Commission reasonably believes will contribute to liquor or criminal law violations by the licensee, patrons of the licensed premises or the public; or - (c) The need to limit the availability of alcohol to minors, visibly intoxicated persons or street drinkers - (3) The Commission has determined that it is not in the public interest or convenience to issue or renew: - (a) A license that allows off-premises sales in an area frequented by street drinkers, unless the Commission restricts the sales of the alcoholic beverages associated with street drinkers; - (b) A license to a relative or associate of a person whose license was cancelled, surrendered or not renewed because of problems at the premises that involved the person, unless the Commission restricts the relative or associate from permitting the person from being on the - (c) A license or permit to a person who has a recent history or record of alcohol or drug problems, unless the Commission requires the person to complete an alcohol/drug treatment program and follow the program's recommendations regarding alcohol/drug use or to abstain from alcohol/drug use. - (4) When the Commission restricts a license or service permit, it notifies the licensee or permittee.
+If the licensee or permittee disagrees with the restriction, the licensee or permittee has the right to a hearing under the procedures in ORS chapter 183; OAR chapter 137, division 003; and OAR chapter 845, division 003. - (5) A licensee or permittee who has a restricted license or permit must exercise license or permit privileges only in compliance with the

-(5) A licensee or permittee who has a restricted license or permit must exercise license or permit privileges only in compliance with the restriction(s).
-Failure to comply with the restriction(s) is a Category I violation.

-(6) A restriction remains in effect until the Commission removes it.
+- restriction(s).
+Failure to comply with the restriction(s) is a Category I violation. - (6) A restriction remains in effect until the Commission removes it.
 The licensee or permittee may ask the Commission to remove or modify a restriction.
 The written request must explain why the licensee or permittee believes the Commission should remove or modify the restriction.
 The Commission will notify the licensee or permittee, in writing, of its decision to approve or deny the request and the basis for its decision.
-If the Commission denies the request, the licensee or permittee has the right to a hearing under the procedures in ORS Chapter 183; OAR chapter 137, division 003; and chapter 845, division 003.

-(7) As used in subsections (2)(c) and (3)(a) of this rule, "street drinkers" means people who drink unlawfully in streets, alleys, parks and other similar public places.

-(8) As used in subsection (2)(b) of this rule, "conditions" means conditions in the immediate vicinity of the premises that are related to the exercise of the license privileges and conditions in the premises or in the areas around the premises that the applicant/licensee controls.
+If the Commission denies the request, the licensee or permittee has the right to a hearing under the procedures in ORS Chapter 183; OAR chapter 137, division 003; and chapter 845, - (7) As used in subsections (2)(c) and (3)(a) of this rule, "street drinkers" means people who drink unlawfully in streets, alleys, parks and other similar public places. - (8) As used in subsection (2)(b) of this rule, "conditions" means conditions in the immediate vicinity of the premises that are related to the exercise of the license privileges and conditions in the premises or in the areas around the premises that the applicant/licensee con-